GentSht/ArXiV_analysis/README.md

 ### Models

 The choice of classifiers is pretty standard.
 For the time being, only a logistic regression, a decision tree and a random forest were implemented.
-The table of the parameter space explored with a 5-fold cross validation and the optimal hyperparameters is shown below.
+The table of the parameter space explored with a 5-fold exhaustive grid search and the results is shown below.
 The F1-score was used to discriminate (see next subsection).

 |        |Logistic Regression|Decision Tree|Random Forest|
 |--------|-------------------|-------------|-------------|